-- Be willing to participate fully.

-- Expect to share your writing.

-- (Including smaller in class assignments)

-- Be respectful of the ideas of others at all times! - One can disagree with another's ideas but not disrespect the person in doing so. - No "Ad Hominem" arguments-no name calling! - Linn-Benton provides a safe and inclusive learning environment for all students.
-(See Student Rights and Responsibilities on the LBCC) - Use the Golden Rule: Treat others the way you want to be treated! - The discussion boards will be the only opportunity for interactive learning in this course. - Active Learning not passive learning will occur here. - Disruptive behavior on ZOOM, Break Out Rooms, or on the discussion boards will not be tolerated.
+- Be willing to participate fully. - Expect to share your writing. - (Including smaller in class assignments) - Be respectful of the ideas of others at all times! - One can disagree with another's ideas but not disrespect the person in doing so. - No "Ad Hominem" arguments-no name calling! - Linn-Benton provides a safe and inclusive learning environment for all students.
+(See Student Rights and Responsibilities on the LBCC) - Use the Golden Rule: Treat others the way you want to be treated! - The discussion boards will be the only opportunity for interactive learning in this course. - Active Learning not passive learning will occur here. - Disruptive behavior on the discussion boards will not be tolerated.